Privately Held Company – Meaning

 This is a dangerous disadvantage if a privately held company is a sole proprietorship or a partnership.
 In such a structure, the liability of owners and partners is unlimited.
 So, in case of losses or heavy debts, the owners or partners have to bank their personal assets to cover the loss and repay the debt.
 It can become very risky.

 As a privately held company, owners and stakeholders have to take up a higher level of responsibility.
 This is because they are in charge of the company’s growth and wellbeing.
 Moreover, there is a lack of accountability that comes with being the sole owner.
 There are no public shareholders, the board of directors, or financial analysts in the picture.
 This makes the need for taking responsibility proactively even higher.

 Additionally, owners of a privately held company do not have access to professional advice as easily or readily available as a public company.
 A public company has a well-educated, qualified, and experienced board of directors.
 During the annual general meeting and/or regular meetings, the management can always take advice from the board.
 Owners of a privately held company have to seek such advice outside the company.

 Regardless of its disadvantages, sometimes a business model of certain companies is such that it is a perfect fit as a privately held company only.
 For example, if a home baker wants to expand to a small bakery, it will go for a sole proprietorship or a partnership; it makes no sense for her to take her company public in the initial stage.
 In summation, we can say each company structure has its advantages and disadvantages and one can choose a structure that is most suitable for their current business needs.

-Also read – Privately Held Company Vs. Public Company to know bout the differences between the two.
+Also read – Private Company Vs. Public Company to know bout the differences between the two.